selectric401/ytd/README.md

 ## Acknowledgments

-I cribbed most of the file handler from [https://tex.stackexchange.com/questions/256685/items-from-file-in-itemize-environment](this StackExchange comment.)
+I cribbed most of the file handler from [this StackExchange comment](https://tex.stackexchange.com/questions/256685/items-from-file-in-itemize-environment).